tubchild2/DND_obsidian_vault/Obsidian Vault/Worldbuilding/References/CSG and HG Soldiers.md

 - Becoming one takes decades of conditioning, and 98% of applicants don't survive.
 They're made from lab-grown flesh and assembled perfectly.
 The [[CSG and HG Soldiers|Sanctumborne]] are the apex of everything they're worked towards.
 - They have the intelligence of the [[CSG and HG Soldiers|pundit]], the speed of the [[CSG and HG Soldiers|inquisitors]], the strength of the [[CSG and HG Soldiers|elite dreadnaves]], and the [[Caldwell's Field|Eathyst]] of the [[CSG and HG Soldiers|templars]].
 They receive a 75% [[CSG and HG Soldiers|dreadnave]], 25% pure [[Caldwell's Field|Eathyst]] serum.
 - They outclass all other units in every regard, but are remarkably rare.
-- They're the only units that *might* be given access to [[Nethrium]] weaponry, as they're bred to protect the highest authorities.
+- They're the only units that *might* be given access to [[Exotic Metals|Nethrium]] weaponry, as they're bred to protect the highest authorities.
 - 9ft tall.

 ![[Sanctumborne.jpg]]